 To train a DNN for a specific task and data, the weights and biases are adapted.
-In a forward-propagation step, the data is passed through the DNN in batches.
-For each datum in a batch, a prediction is calculated and the predictions are then evaluated with regard to a loss function.
-The weights and biases are then adjusted to minimize the loss function using gradient descent.
-After all the data is passed through the DNN once, we say that one epoch has passed.
-After sufficiently many epochs, the DNN is trained and predictions for a new object can be obtained by passing the object through the DNN again.
+The data is passed through the DNN in batches in a forward-propagation step.
+A prediction is calculated, for each datum in a batch, and the predictions are evaluated regarding loss function.
+The weights and biases are then adjusted using gradient descent to minimise the loss function.
+After all the data is passed through the DNN once, we say one epoch has passed.
+After many epochs, the DNN is trained, and predictions for a new object can be obtained by passing the object through the DNN again.

-Finding the right architecture of a DNN for the task at hand is an important yet tedious task.
-We use the hyperparameter optimization framework Optuna (Akiba et al., 2019) to find suitable architectures for each considered region.
+Finding the right architecture of a DNN for the task at hand is an essential yet tedious task.
+We use the hyperparameter optimisation framework Optuna (Akiba et al., 2019) to find suitable architectures for each region.
 In particular, we allow Optuna to choose the number of layers, the number of neurons per layer and the activation function per layer.
-Furthermore, we allow Optuna to choose the dropout rate per layer, which controls how many neurons per layer are actually activated.
+Furthermore, we allow Optuna to choose the dropout rate per layer, which controls how many neurons per layer are activated.

 The advantages of deep neural networks are that they are very flexible and adapt automatically to all data.
-Therefore, they can capture complex non-linearities and higher order interactions by themselves.
-Besides that, compared to other modern machine learning approaches, deep neural networks require less computation power in order to produce reliable results.
+Therefore, they can capture complex non-linearities and higherorder interactions by themselves.
+Besides that, compared to other modern machine learning approaches, deep neural networks require less computation power to produce reliable results.
 For more information about DNNs, see Goodfellow et al. (2016).